datalad/datalad-dataverse/README.md

     pip install -e .

-DataLad will now expose a new command suite with `hello...` commands.
+DataLad will now expose a new command suite with a `hello...` command.

     % datalad --help |grep -B2 -A2 hello
     *Demo DataLad command suite*